-This loaf hit all the marks!
-It rose like crazy thanks to the special yeast (Platinum) and the texture is light and fluffy.
+This loaf hits all the marks!
+It rises high and the texture is light and fluffy.
 The 8 1/2 by 4 1/2 inch loaf pan I used was a tad too small, so next time I’ll go with one that’s 9×5 or slightly larger, but even with the too small loaf pan, the loaf still looked good and tasted great.

 Because I had some hemp protein powder, I swapped 1/2 cup of the whole wheat flour for 1/2 cup of hemp powder.
 Feel free to skip that step and use whole wheat flour.
 However, if you do happen to have some hemp protein powder lying around, it works really well here.